anirbanc96/ECMMD-CondTwoSamp/Simulation Based Inference/SBI-Redshift/README.md

 ## Python Scripts

 The `scripts` folder includes Python scripts that were adapted from [CDE-conformal](https://github.com/zhao-david/CDE-conformal).
-These scripts are integral to the operation of the experiments and have been adapted or used directly within the notebooks in both Experiment 1 and Experiment 2.
+These scripts are integral to the operation of the experiments and have been used directly within the notebooks in both Experiment 1 and Experiment 2.

 ## How to Use